near Duffy in Lewis County, West Virginia — The American South (Appalachia)

 Location.
 38° 46.862′ N, 80° 26.197′ W. Marker is in near Duffy, West Virginia, in Lewis County.
 Marker is on Wildcat Road (County Road 50). located approximately three miles east of US 19.
 Touch for map.
 Marker is in this post office area: Ireland WV 26376, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 7 miles of this marker, measured as the crow flies.
-Upshur Militia (approx. 6.7 miles away); Kesler's Raid (approx. 6.7 miles away); Battle of Bulltown Bulltown / Bulltown Battle (approx. 6.9 miles away).
+Upshur Militia (approx. 6.7 miles away); Kesler's Raid (approx. 6.7 miles away); Battle of Bulltown (approx. 6.8 miles away); Bulltown / Bulltown Battle (approx. 6.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 18, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 766 times since then and 27 times this year.
+It was originally submitted on October 18, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 796 times since then and 10 times this year.
 Photos: 1, 2. submitted on October 18, 2010, by Mike Stroud of Bluffton, South Carolina.